-• The child seeming like a willing participant in their exploitation, e.g. involvement in lucrative criminal activity - however this does not mean they have benefitted from the proceeds;
+- The child seeming like a willing participant in their exploitation, e.g. involvement in lucrative criminal activity however this does not mean they have benefitted from the proceeds; - Discrepancies in the information victims have provided due to traffickers forcing them to provide incorrect stories;

-Document Number: BEHS V04-0724 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 30 Linked to Policy Number: QAP01 V01
+Document Number: SWLC V04-0424 Issue Date: AUG 2023 Policy Version Number: 04 Status: FINAL Next Review Date: SEPT 2024 Page 28 Linked to Policy Number: OPSP09

-- Discrepancies in the information victims have provided due to traffickers forcing them to provide incorrect stories; - An unwillingness to disclose details of their experience due to being in a situation of dependency; - Brought or moved from another country; - An unrelated or new child discovered at an address; - Unsatisfactory living conditions may be living in dirty, cramped or overcrowded accommodation; - Missing from care, home or school including a pattern of registration and de-registration from different schools; - Children may be found in brothels and saunas; - Spending a lot of time doing household chores; - May be working in catering, nail bars, caring for children and cleaning; - Rarely leaving their home, with no freedom of movement and no time for playing; - Orphaned or living apart from their family, often in unregulated private foster care; - Limited English or knowledge of their local area in which they live; - False documentation, no passport or identification documents; - Few or no personal effects few personal possessions and tend to wear the same clothing; - No evidence of parental permission for the child to travel to the UK or stay with the adult; - Little or no evidence of any pre-existing relationship with the adult or even an absence of any knowledge of the accompanying adult; - Significantly older partner; - Underage marriage.
+- An unwillingness to disclose details of their experience due to being in a situation of dependency; - Brought or moved from another country; - An unrelated or new child discovered at an address; - Unsatisfactory living conditions may be living in dirty, cramped or overcrowded accommodation; - Missing from care, home or school including a pattern of registration and de-registration from different schools; - Children may be found in brothels and saunas; - Spending a lot of time doing household chores; - May be working in catering, nail bars, caring for children and cleaning; - Rarely leaving their home, with no freedom of movement and no time for playing; - Orphaned or living apart from their family, often in unregulated private foster care; - Limited English or knowledge of their local area in which they live; - False documentation, no passport or identification documents; - Few or no personal effects few personal possessions and tend to wear the same clothing; - No evidence of parental permission for the child to travel to the UK or stay with the adult; - Little or no evidence of any pre-existing relationship with the adult or even an absence of any knowledge of the accompanying adult; - Significantly older partner; - Underage marriage.